utlibraries/ai-music-metadata-project/README.md

 ## HTML Review Interface

 ### When to Use
-- Visual verification of AI matches
+- Visual interface to assess AI matches
-- Batch sizes under 500 items
+- For batch sizes under 500 items
-- When you have time to download and review locally

 ### How to Use
 1. Choose "yes" when prompted during workflow run